alexhchao/factor_attribution/README.md

 ## by Alex Chao

-Package used to run custom holdings-based factor attributions that calculates risk and return contributions
+Package used to analyze a portfolio and run custom holdings-based factor attributions that calculates risk and return contributions.

 ### Resources
 - Active Portfolio Management, Grinold and Kahn, 2000